-Explore using subordinating clauses with pupils in year 3 using our grammar game.
+Explore using subordinating clauses to create complex sentences with pupils in Year 3 using our grammar game.

 Pupils can use the main clause and subordinate conjunction cards to create multiclause sentences by adding a subordinating clause of their own invention.
 The game can be used to develop pupils’ understanding of subordinate clauses within an English lesson or to revisit this skill through KS2.

 What is included in this subordinating clauses KS2 resource pack?